Skip to main content

 • LED/Buzzer: Select and set the event items that will activate the LED or buzzer.

 • Keypad Backlight: You can turn the keypad backlight on or off.
 When this option is activated, the light behind the keypad turns on, making it easier to identify keys in dark environments.
+You can easily identify keys even in dark environments.

-• The Keypad Backlight option is available on XPass D2 hardware V02M and firmware version 1.7.1 or higher.
+The Keypad Backlight option is available on XPass D2 hardware V02M and firmware version 1.7.1 or higher.

 BioStation 2, BioStation L2, BioLite N2, FaceLite